 However, placental stem cell injections are uncommon.
 This is because placental stem cell therapies require formal clinical trials under the oversight of national regulatory bodies.
 This is why Pluristem Therapeutics has multiple clinical trials underway to explore the therapeutic potential of its placental-derived PLX cells.

-In contrast, embryonic stem cells (ESC) are cells derived from embryos at in vitro at fertility clinics with informed donor consent.
+In contrast, embryonic stem cells (ESC) are cells derived from embryos at fertility clinics with informed donor consent.
 They are harvested shortly after fertilization, within 4-5 days.
 Embryonic stem cells are the only controversial stem cell type.
-They are derived from blastocysts, a stage in the developing embryo.
-They can become any cell type within the human body.
+They are derived from blastocysts, a stage in the developing embryo and can become any cell type within the human body.

 Are Placental Stem Cells Pluripotent?

 To understand whether placental stem cells are pluripotent, you need to understand the following definitions:

 - Totipotent stem cells – Cells that have the capacity to form an entire organism

 - Pluripotent stem cells – Cells that can give rise to most, but not all, tissues within an organism